cryptopunksnotdead/cryptopunks/awesome-ordinalpunks/README.md

 >
 >  o
 >
-> We are extremely thankful for all the support [- sales with 10% creater's fee - ka-ching! -]
+> We are extremely thankful for all the support [- sales with 10% creator's fee - ka-ching! -]
 > you've shown us over the last several days.
 >
 > Hope you all have a nice weekend!